 As you travel around Chile, you'll realize that transportation is one of the most significant and unnecessary money drains.

 From the moment you land in the airport, you'll be bombarded with taxi drivers vying for your hard-earned dollars.
+It might be tempting to choose one of them to guarantee you'll have your ride and won't have to wait for anyone.

-I demanded he let me out of the car, and instead, I took a private shuttle, which cost me 7,000 CLP ($10) — 10% of the original cost to get to the exact.
-Same.
-Place.
+I demanded he let me out of the car, and instead, I took a private shuttle, which cost me 7,000 CLP ($10)—10% of the original cost to get to the exact same place.

 Private Airport Shared Shuttles

-Usually, I take TransVIP when they're available; their shuttles run anywhere from 5,000-10,000 CLP ($7.50-$10) per person and will take you wherever you need to go.
+Whenever I arrive in Santiago (or any airport in Chile), I inquire about costs at the shuttle stands FIRST.
+I usually take TransVIP when they're available; their shuttles cost 5,000-10,000 CLP ($7.50-$10) per person and will take you wherever you need to go.

 Airport Express Buses

+An even cheaper alternative to private shuttles is the airport express buses.
 These are the cheapest, most budget-friendly way to get to and from the airport, and they're pretty easy to navigate since they go back and forth from the city's main bus stations.

-From there, you can take the metro to any destination in the Santiago downtown area (where you can find most of the main things to do in Santiago) and beyond.
+You can pick up one of these buses outside the Arrivals gate and take it to either Alameda Central Station or Pajaritos Station.
+From there, you can take the metro to any destination in the downtown area of Santiago (where you can find most of the main things to do in Santiago) and beyond.

 2. Organize a bike instead of booking a tour

-In the wine valleys, in Santiago, in Atacama, and in Patagonia, tourists were on bikes all over the place!
+When I was traveling around Chile most recently, I saw a ton of people on bikes.
+In the wine valleys, Santiago, Atacama, and Patagonia, tourists were on bikes all over the place!

-When I finally approached a couple at a Casablanca Valley wine tasting about their choice to use bikes (while drinking wine, too), they said it was easily the cheapest way to get around.
+Intrigued, I resolved to find out how to rent bikes in Chile.
+When I finally approached a couple at a Casablanca Valley wine tasting about their choice to use bikes (while drinking wine), they said it was easily the cheapest way to get around.

+They'd rented bikes in the Casablanca city center and used them to hop from vineyard to vineyard.
 This also helped them sober up more quickly and reduce their wine intake (so they could try a wider variety!).

 I found similar trends in the Atacama Desert, where people were using bikes to get to major attractions like the Valle de la Luna (Moon Valley), Valle de la Muerte (Death Valley), and Pukara de Quitor (incredible desert ruins).